Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

-# Pose Estimation Demo: Part 4
+# Object Pose Estimation Demo: Part 4

 In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned how to create our scene in the Unity editor.
 In [Part 2](2_set_up_the_data_collection_scene.md), we set up the scene for data collection.